SteveALee/fullmeasure-blog/source/_posts/gotek-in-xp-50.md

 ## Setting up the Gotek

-The first thing to do is Install FastFloppy.
-The Gotek rive is then installed replacing the floppy drive.
+The first thing to do is install the FastFloppy firmware on the Gotek.
+The Gotek drive is then installed replacing the floppy drive.

-Installing FastFloppy on the Gotek is straightforward.
-Connect the Gotek to a PC with a USB cable, install the Artery driver and flashing software on the PC and use it to install FastFloppy to the Gotek.
+Installing FastFloppy is straightforward.
+Connect the Gotek to a PC with a USB cable, install the Artery driver and flashing software on the PC and use it to flash FastFloppy on the Gotek.
 Full details are provided in the [FastFloppy Firmware Programming docs](https://github.com/keirf/flashfloppy/wiki/Firmware-Programming).

 Swapping the drives is also straightforward, as you'd expect.
 In my case just 4 screws and after finding conflicting advice over jumper settings only a single S0 jumper was needed.
 The floppy drive was configured for S0 (first drive) and Ready signal on pin 24, but FastFloppy just required the S0 jumper.